Waiting game: An extended look at how we queue

 No shopper left behind

 Queuing theory, or the mathematical study of waiting lines, was inaugurated over 100 years ago by Danish engineer A.K.
-Erland, who came up with formulas to calculate how many lines and operators telephone companies needed for a smooth service.
+Erlang, who came up with formulas to calculate how many lines and operators telephone companies needed for a smooth service.
 "He invented queuing theory and even though about 10,000 articles have been written on queuing theory since, his formulas are still the most widely used today," said Larson.

 People queuing outside a Chanel store in downtown Shanghai.
 Credit: JOHANNES EISELE/AFP/AFP/Getty Images